Policy Number: 37

 Sick Leave Pool Program

 I. POLICY AND GENERAL STATEMENT

-Regular employees who exhaust their sick leave because of catastrophic illness or injury suffered by either the employee or a member of the employee's immediate family may apply to the sick leave pool program for additional leave.
-A regular employee is one who is appointed a period of at least four and one-half consecutive months with a definite job assignment that must be 50 percent time or more (See HOOP Policy 17 Appointment Status.)
+Regular employees who exhaust all applicable leave because of catastrophic illness or injury suffered by either the employee or a member of the employee's immediate family may apply to the sick leave pool program for additional leave.

-Approved sick leave pool hours may be less than the hours requested by the employee.
-An eligible employee may not draw time from the sick leave pool in an amount that exceeds the lesser of one-third of the total amount of time in the pool or a lifetime maximum benefit of 90 days (maximum 720 hours).
-The lifetime maximum benefit may be for one or a combination of more than one catastrophic illness or injury the total of which cannot exceed 720 hours.
+The number of sick leave pool hours that are approved may be less than the hours requested by the employee.
+An eligible employee may not be awarded time from the sick leave pool in an amount that exceeds the lesser of one-third of the total amount of time in the pool or a lifetime maximum benefit of 90 days (720 hours).
+The lifetime maximum benefit of 720 hours may be for one or a combination of more than one catastrophic illness or injury.
 Sick leave hours granted from the pool may be taken on an intermittent basis.